open-mmlab/mmtracking/configs/sot/stark/README.md

 Models from the 2 stages have different configurations.
 For example, `stark_st1_r50_500e_got10k` is the configuration of the 1st-stage model and `stark_st2_r50_50e_got10k` is the configuration of the 2nd-stage model.

-Note: We have to pass an extra parameter `load_from` from shell command to load the pretrained 1st-stage model when training the 2nd-stage model.
+Note: We have to pass an extra parameter `cfg-options` containing the key `load_from` from shell command to load the pretrained 1st-stage model when training the 2nd-stage model.
 Here is an example:

 ```
 bash ./tools/dist_train.sh \
     ${CONFIG_FILE} \
     ${GPU_NUM} \
-    --load_from ${STARK-ST1 model}
+    --cfg-options load_from=${STARK-ST1 model}
 ```

 ### LaSOT